-This recipe for the Best Paleo Sandwich Bread slices well with great texture and flavor.
+This recipe for the Best Paleo Bread slices well with great texture and flavor.
 Use it to make sandwiches or toast it for breakfast!

 I know the title of this bread sounds a bit presumptuous, but I promise I don’t mean it that way.

 I’ve made a whole lot of paleo sandwich “bread” recipes in search of the perfect one.
 (Side Note: I’m not completely paleo and/or grain-free, but I’ve noticed I feel my best when I limit my wheat intake.
 Mike doesn’t share my sentiments though.)

 There were some recipes I tried that were decent enough and definitely passable as bread-like concoctions, but nothing was stellar.
 Or even good enough to warrant making a second time (IMHO).
 And there were also a few loaves that were actually pretty bad in different ways – either the flavor and/or the texture was just off – that ended up only being fit for the garbage (definitely a sad thing).
 But that’s how we learn, right?